OUR TEAM

 Email: xiaona.sun@einsteinmed.edu

 Xiaona Sun received her PhD from Wuhan University in 2023.
 During her PhD, she focused on antiviral innate immunity.
 She found that the kinase DNA-PK (DNA-dependent protein kinase, DNA-PK) inhibited the cytoplasmic DNA receptor cGAS (cyclic GMP-AMP synthase) enzymatic activity by phosphorylating cGAS, thereby regulating the antiviral innate immune response.
 In addition, she was also involved in tumor immunity-related research demonstrating that STING (stimulator of interferon genes) inhibited glycolysis by targeting HK2 (Hexokinase II, HK2), thereby reducing the production of lactic acid, inhibiting the acidification of the tumor microenvironment, and promoting tumor immunity.
-In 2024, she joined Prof. Zang's lab as a postdoctoral fellow, where she is studying the mechanisms of new immune checkpoint pathways and developing new immunotherapies.
+After a brief stint as a postdoctoral fellow at Case Western Reserve University, she joined Prof. Zang's lab as a postdoctoral fellow in March 2014, where she is studying the mechanisms of new immune checkpoint pathways and developing new immunotherapies.

 Publications: